CJ3B Home Page

 Off-Road Racing in Spain

 A series of cross-country rallies for race-equipped CJ-3Bs?
 This was the annual "Jeep Cross" circuit, organized in Spain in the 1970's and 80's by Motor Iberica, parent company of Jeep manufacturer EBRO.
-The overall winning team took home the "Cup of Spain."
+The overall winning team each year took home the "Cup of Spain."

 1980This photo was taken at the Gran Cross Rally of Catalunya in northeast Spain in 1980, the year the Jeep Cross name was officially changed to "Gran Cross."